Piedmont Coastal Repeater Network (PCRN) FAQ

 Q: How big is the network?

-Q: Let me get this straight now - As a PCRN member, can I get on a local 2-meter repeater near the coast of North Carolina and connect to another repeater over in the mountains?
+Q: Let me get this straight - As a PCRN member, can I get on a local 2-meter repeater near the coast of North Carolina and connect to another repeater over in the mountains?

 Q: How can all the members use this network so much without causing interference with each other?

-Q: Can more than two repeaters be linked at one time.
+Q: Can more than two repeaters be linked at one time?

 Q: How many different repeaters are there in the network?